Skip to main content

 Environmental Footprint

 DHI has 3 physical office locations: Denver, Colorado; Des Moines, Iowa; and New York, New York.
 We collect energy consumption data from those locations monthly and make reasonable efforts to increase efficiency.
-In 2023, DHI moved offices in both Des Moines and New York.
-The Company began occupying the New York office in the second half of 2023 and will do so in Des Moines in January of 2024.
+In January 2024, DHI moved into a new, smaller office in Des Moines.
 Total energy consumed is calculated based on monthly averages for the previous quarter.
 Our technical infrastructure is hosted by Amazon Web Services (AWS).
 DHI continues to seek efficiency in use of its technology platform and under the terms of the contract we are unable to disclose total usage.

 Scope 1 – DHI currently produces no Scope 1 emissions